-12. Variable interest entities
+9. Variable interest entities

-For a further description of the Company's accounting policies regarding consolidation of VIEs, see Note 2.
+For a further description of the Company's accounting policies regarding consolidation of VIEs, refer to Note 2.

 This Note summarizes the most significant types of JPMorgan Chase-sponsored VIEs.
-JPMorgan Chase considers a "sponsored" VIE to include any entity where: (1) JPMorgan Chase is the principal beneficiary of the structure; (2) the VIE is used by JPMorgan Chase to securitize its assets; (3) the VIE issues financial instruments using JPMorgan Chase's name; or (4) the entity is a JPMorgan Chase-administered asset-backed commercial paper conduit.
+JPMorgan Chase considers a "sponsored" VIE to include any entity where: (1) JPMorgan Chase is the primary beneficiary of the structure; (2) the VIE is used by JPMorgan Chase to securitize its assets; (3) the VIE issues financial instruments with the JPMorgan Chase name; or (4) the entity is a JPMorgan Chase-administered asset-backed commercial paper conduit.